 This piece refines the comparator.
 Every measurement that follows uses fully diluted BPS, which folds convertible debt into the share count via the if-converted method whenever those converts are dilutive.
 That is the standard published in 10-Q and 10-K filings, the standard analysts cite, and the standard against which any new metric has to earn its place.
 Against fully diluted BPS, the original structural argument doesn't weaken.
 It sharpens, because the part of FD BPS that works (convertible debt treatment) gets credited to it cleanly, and the part it structurally cannot handle (the rest of the senior claims stack) becomes the unambiguous space where CEBE contributes.

 The maturation I'm publishing is a move from a directional accuracy claim against the wrong comparator to a structural divergence claim against the right one.
 The original insight that senior claims matter to common equity ownership survives intact.
 What changes is the evidence I bring for it.
-Instead of a single statistical headline, the case rests on 64 weeks of MSTR balance sheet snapshots covering the entire preferred era, a cumulative gap expansion of 41,720 sats per share, and a preferred-event-week ratio of 10.6× that ties the gap movement to identifiable preferred issuance and modification events.
+Instead of a single statistical headline, the case rests on 58 weeks of verified MSTR 8-K filings covering the entire preferred era, a cumulative gap expansion that FD BPS structurally cannot register, and a price-normalized analysis demonstrating that preferred events are the sole source of that gap expansion.
+Non-event weeks compress the gap.
+The finding is binary and threshold-insensitive.

 What follows is one short methodology section disclosing how the analysis was constructed, then the structural argument itself, then the data, then a single worked example from the most recent week of MSTR activity, then the synthesis.
 The framework's foundation is stronger, not weaker, for the comparator change.